tjones6/examples/README.md

 - Travis CI (The idea of integrating this into class is heavily influenced by Mr. Robert Foreman).
 - maybe Google Test Framework (using Docker image)

+(This repo is also used for students to practice pull requests on github.)

 ## Git with commit message in Commitizen convention

 Some of commit message in this repository are following the Commitizen convention